j-figueirahasbun/snp-mapper/README.md

 ## Goal

-Create a single nucleotide polymorphism (SNP) variant for linking genetic mutations with genes through an amalgamation of different mappings.
+Create an app where single nucleotide polymorphism (SNP) (genetic mutations) are linked with genes through an amalgamation of different types of mappings.

 ## Set-Up Guide